B712, vicinity Hobart, Tasmania, Australia, 2023

 Description

-On 6 June 2023, as a Boeing 717-200 (VH-NXM) being operated by National Jet Systems for Qantas on a scheduled passenger flight from Sydney to Hobart was positioning for an approach at destination in night VMC when both pilots detected the same chlorine odour which had been reported by the cabin crew soon after takeoff but had subsequently disappeared.
-The Captain sensed the onset of ‘hypoxia-like’ symptoms and, having assessed themselves unfit to continue as Pilot Flying, passed these duties to the initially unaffected First Officer.
-However, just before touchdown he too began experiencing “cognitive difficulties” controlling the aircraft but was able to safely complete the flight.
-After shutdown, both pilots reported persistent headaches and the Captain experienced speech effects and lethargy prompting ultimately inconclusive hospital medical tests.
+On 6 June 2023, as a Boeing 717-200 (VH-NXM) operated by National Jet Systems for Qantas on a scheduled passenger flight from Sydney to Hobart was approaching destination in night visual meteorological conditions (VMC) when both pilots detected the same chlorine odour that had been reported by the cabin crew after takeoff but had disappeared.
+The captain sensed the onset of ‘hypoxia-like’ symptoms, and having self-assessed as unfit to continue as Pilot Flying, passed these duties to the initially unaffected first officer.
+However, just before touchdown, the first officer, too, began experiencing “cognitive difficulties” controlling the aircraft but safely completed the flight.
+After shutdown, both pilots reported persistent headaches.
+The captain experienced speech effects and lethargy, prompting ultimately inconclusive hospital medical tests.

 Investigation

-An Investigation into the event was carried out by the Australian Transport Safety Bureau (ATSB).
-Relevant flight data was obtained from the QAR.
-It was noted that the Captain had a total of 10,670 hours flying experience which included 5,780 hours on type and the First Officer had a total of 6,984 hours flying experience which included 1,614 hours on type.
+An investigation into the event was carried out by the Australian Transport Safety Bureau (ATSB).
+Relevant flight data was obtained from the quick-access recorder (QAR).
+It was noted that the captain had a total of 10,670 hours flying experience, which included 5,780 hours on type, and the first officer had a total of 6,984 hours flying experience, which included 1,614 hours on type.

 What Happened

 As the aircraft climbed on departure, the two cabin crew at the front of the cabin detected a “strong chlorine odour” in the forward galley.
 They called the flight crew and were advised that the flight deck was unaffected, as was the passenger cabin and the rear stationed cabin crew.
-Once established in the cruise, the Captain sought further information in order to complete a company cabin air quality event report.
-The forward cabin crew advised that the odour had disappeared after a while but when it was present, they had experienced “dizziness, a feeling of pressure in the head and a metallic taste” but it had then disappeared and the symptoms they had experienced were no longer sufficient to make them unfit to continue the flight.
-On hearing this, the Captain determined that the intended flight should be completed as planned.
+Once established in cruise, the captain sought further information to complete a company cabin air quality event report.
+The forward cabin crew advised that the odour had disappeared after a while, but when it was present, they had experienced “dizziness, a feeling of pressure in the head and a metallic taste.”
+They also said the symptoms they had experienced were no longer sufficient to make them unfit to continue the flight.
+On hearing this, the captain determined that the intended flight should be completed as planned.

-There was no further detection of chlorine odour anywhere on board until the aircraft was on base leg 10 nm from Hobart at about 4,000 feet when the Captain noticed a chlorine odour, which he assessed as coming from the flight deck air-conditioning gasper vents.
-Soon after this, the First Officer also recognised the odour which was initially transient and disappeared after “about 10 seconds”.
-However about half a minute later, whilst the aircraft was being configured for landing on runway 30 (see the illustration below), the PF Captain reported having become aware of “quickly developing adverse effects on vision, mental capacity and movement”.
-He subsequently described these as including “fogginess of thought, confusion, deteriorating situational awareness, weakness and tingling in the arms and legs and a narrowing of vision”.
-He assessed himself unfit to continue in control of the aircraft and announced “your controls” indicating that the First Officer should take over which he did and subsequently reported that the Captain had “looked pale but did not appear incapacitated”.
+There was no further detection of chlorine odour anywhere on board until the aircraft was on base leg 10 nm from Hobart at about 4,000 feet.
+At this time, the captain noticed a chlorine odour, which he assessed as coming from the flight deck air-conditioning gasper vents.
+Soon after this, the first officer also recognised the odour, which was initially transient and disappeared after “about 10 seconds."
+However about half a minute later, whilst the aircraft was being configured for landing on runway 30 (see the illustration below), the captain reported having become aware of “quickly developing adverse effects on vision, mental capacity and movement."
+He subsequently described these as including “fogginess of thought, confusion, deteriorating situational awareness, weakness and tingling in the arms and legs and a narrowing of vision."
+He assessed himself unfit to continue in control of the aircraft and announced “your controls,” indicating that the first officer should take over.
+The first officer assumed PF duties and subsequently reported that the captain had “looked pale but did not appear incapacitated."

 The flight path to Hobart runway 30 with significant positions indicated.
 [Reproduced from the Official Report]

-At this time, the aircraft was about 8.5 nm from the runway at approximately 3,250 feet and the Captain stated that they were able to continue to assist as PM and correctly actioned instructions to select the flaps and lower the landing gear.
-The First Officer was not experiencing anything abnormal and the odour was no longer detectable so he decided that with landing imminent, use of emergency oxygen was not necessary.
-Shortly after this, the First Officer reported having noticed that the Captain was struggling to read the Landing Checklist and was “tripping over words” although he was able to self-correct and had been able to respond correctly to all air traffic control calls.
+At this time, the aircraft was about 8.5 nm from the runway at approximately 3,250 feet.
+The captain continued to assist as pilot monitoring (PM) and correctly actioned instructions to select the flaps and lower the landing gear.
+The first officer was not experiencing anything abnormal, and the odour was no longer detectable so he decided that with landing imminent, use of emergency oxygen was not necessary.
+Shortly after this, the first officer reported noticing the captain was struggling to read the Landing Checklist and was “tripping over words,” although he was able to self-correct and had been able to respond correctly to all air traffic control calls.

-Both pilots were “assessed by a company doctor via teleconference” during which the doctor observed that “the Captain’s speech was noticeably affected, consistent with impairment” and advised attendance at the local hospital for blood tests.
-These showed slightly elevated levels of carbon dioxide and carbon monoxide but these findings were considered to be inconclusive due to the time which had elapsed since the flight.
+Both pilots were “assessed by a company doctor via teleconference” during which the doctor observed that “the captain’s speech was noticeably affected, consistent with impairment” and advised blood tests at the local hospital.
+These showed slightly elevated levels of carbon dioxide and carbon monoxide.
+However, these findings were considered to be inconclusive due to the time which had elapsed since the flight.

 Why It Happened

-During the flight, the air conditioning and pressurisation system was operating in automatic mode, with the left pack supplying the flight deck and the forward galley area and the right pack supplying the passenger cabin and the rear galley.
+During the flight, the air conditioning and pressurisation system were operating in automatic mode, with the left pack supplying the flight deck and the forward galley area, and the right pack supplying the passenger cabin and the rear galley.

 - engine oil introduced into the air path by leaking internal engine or auxiliary power unit compressor seals